 As one of her hobbies, Marjorie made an investigation into the Betty Hill map by constructing a 3-D star map in the late 1960’s using several databases.
 She found a pattern that matched Mrs. Hill’s drawing well, which generated international interest.
 Later, after newer data was compiled, she determined that the binary stars within the pattern were too close together to support life; so as a true skeptic, she issued a statement that she now felt that the correlation was unlikely.

-(Article by Colin Johnston, Science Communicator)
+(Article by Colin Johnston, Science Education Director)